Duisburg Inner Harbour: History

-Where the Inne Harbour is today, the Rhine flowed many centuries ago.
+Where the Inner Harbour is today, the Rhine flowed many centuries ago.
 Up until the 5th century, the boundary of the Roman Empire ran through this locality.
 During the Middle Ages a Frankish regal court was built on the banks of the Rhine, today that place is occupied by the Rathaus.
-On the same area were to be found the old Duisburg town church, the Saviour Church, the market hall and the city walls.
+In the same area were to be found the old Duisburg town church, the Saviour Church, the market hall and the city walls.

 According to recent research, around the year 1000 the Rhine shifted its course westwards.
 Duisburg found itself no longer lying directly on the Rhine; it remained connected to the river only through a "dead" arm of the Rhine for the following 400 years.
 As a result, this previously important trading town declined into a small agricultural settlement.
 It was only in the 19th century that an initiative to resurrect the connection to the Rhine proved successful.
 Initially, the Outer Harbour was dug from the Rhine in the west as far as the contemporary Marientor Bridge, to which an eastern extension was later built, the Inner Harbour.
 Early on, the timber industry established itself on the harbour, mining interest being a major customer for their products then, as modern production methods were able to reduce their space requirements, grain mills began to establish themselves in several locations, along with their warehouses for storage.
 They conferred on the Inner Harbour the nickname "bread basket of the Ruhr district", supplying the rapidly growing population in the district.

 After the decline of the grain mills in the 1960s, the Inner Harbour lost its economic significance and was characterized primarily by warehousing.
 Nevertheless, the district still continued to block off access to the water from the city itself.
-The first steps in giving the inner harbour a new face were taken at the end of the 80s with the opening up of city walls and the construction of a new living quarter on Corputiusplatz.
+The first steps in giving the inner harbour a new face were taken at the end of the 1980s with the opening up of city walls and the construction of a new living quarter on Corputiusplatz.

 Within the framework of the IBA Emscher Park, which renovated the industrial areas of the Ruhr in an exemplary fashion, a transformation design for the entire Inner Harbour was launched.
-The water was to be re-incorporated into the city, it was to be made freely accessible and produce an enhanced quality of living – and attract investors.
+The water was to be reincorporated into the city, it was to be made freely accessible and produce an enhanced quality of living – and attract investors.
 Space for employment – especially in the service sector – for living, culture and leisure were to be integrated into the overall plan.
 In this sense, the industrial and historic "symbols" of the harbour were to be quite consciously retained.